daveyburke/pixelbot/README.md

 Pixelbot is an AI robot that uses an Android device as a brain - the screen animates its face, the front-facing camera is its eye, and the speaker is its mouthpiece.
 The brain communicates with its body via Bluetooth to an Arduino-controlled set of servos and motors.
 A convolutional neural network (powered by TensorFlow) is used for object detection (trained on the COCO dataset).
+The robot tracks objects with it's head as well as body.
 The robot speaks and, well, thanks to the input from my 6 yr old, farts.

  <img src="https://github.com/daveyburke/pixelbot/blob/master/Pixelbot.jpg" width=400/> <img src="https://github.com/daveyburke/pixelbot/blob/master/Pixelbot_Back.jpg" width=400/>